Voodoo Ray: In popular culture

-In 1995, Simpson re-modelled the original samples to create a new track, "Voodoo Rage", for his Black Secret Technology album.
+The song is featured on the soundtrack of Michael Winterbottom's 2002 film 24 Hour Party People, which follows the history of Factory Records and the Madchester scene.
+The song is also featured on the fictional house radio station SF-UR in the 2004 video game Grand Theft Auto: San Andreas.

-The song is featured on the soundtrack of the 2002 film 24 Hour Party People (directed by Michael Winterbottom) that tells the story of Factory Records and the early Madchester scene.
-The song is also featured in the radio station SF-UR in the 2004 game Grand Theft Auto: San Andreas.
-The song appears in filmmaker Cheryl Dunye's She Don't Fade (1991).
+The song appears in Cheryl Dunye's 1991 film She Don't Fade.

-A Steelpan cover version was also used in artist Jeremy Deller's work English Magic, which was displayed at the Venice Biennale in 2013.
+A steelpan cover version was used in artist Jeremy Deller's work English Magic, which was displayed at the Venice Biennale in 2013.